Virginia-iGEM/2018-tutorials/wiki/README.md

 It is invaluable.
 If something is ever not working as inspected, use the Inspector.

-The Inspetor additionally lets you play around with styles and delete or add whole chunks of markdown in your browser, in the event that you have to try a bunch of things and you don't want to reload the page every time.
+The Inspetor additionally lets you play around with styles and delete or add whole chunks of markup in your browser, in the event that you have to try a bunch of things and you don't want to reload the page every time.
 This can also help in rooting out problems.

-Do not comment out.
-Do not `console.log`.
-Inspect.
+Commenting things out and `console.log`ging are good tools.
+Inspect is a _fantastic_ one.

 ### Don't accidentally upload your own version of JQuery.